-- This term we will send home the sounds we have learnt in our phonics sessions.
-Please practice these sounds at home with your child. - We will also send home word strips for your child to use to practice their blending skills. - There will be a sheet to help your child practice how to write the letter sounds too.
-Please encourage your child to form the letters correctly as shown on the sheet
+- We will be sending home an overview of the sounds we will be learning this half term.
+Please use this alongside the weekly information posted on tapestry (mentioned earlier).
+Please go through these sounds at home with your child. - We will also send home word strips for your child to use to help their blending skills. - There will be a sheet to help your child practise how to write the letter sounds too.
+Please encourage your child to form the letters correctly as shown on the sheet.